tqheel/ts_classes_prez/README.md

-TypeScript "Classes" Presentation
+TypeScript "Interfaces and Classes" Presentation
 =================================
 This repo contains a browser-based presentation on Typescript Classes.

 ### Dependencies

-- Node
+- Node.js
 - NPM

 ### To view this presentation in your browser: